Hypertension Management Specialist in Carrboro, NC

 • Maintaining a healthy weight or losing weight if you’re overweight or obese.

 • Not smoking or chewing tobacco products.

-If you already have hypertension, it’s important to book in for regular appointments with your primary care physician and to follow the treatment plan they have prescribed.
+If you already have hypertension, it’s important to book regular appointments with your primary care physician and to follow the treatment plan they have prescribed.
 In addition to lifestyle changes, you may also need to take medication to manage your blood pressure and to ensure it doesn’t get worse.

 Hypertension affects people of all ages, ethnicities, and from all walks of life.
 The following factors put you at an increased risk of developing high blood pressure:

 • Age.
 Those who are age 50+ have a greater likelihood of developing hypertension.

 • Race.
 High blood pressure is more prevalent in African American people and tends to affect them at a younger age than Caucasians.

 • Genetics.
 You’re more likely to develop hypertension if you have a parent or sibling with the condition.

 • Being overweight or obese.

 • Having a diet high in salt.